 A. No, it’s not.
 Ignoring and simply bearing with it cannot be a fundamental solution to the problem.
 Sexual harassment could get worse as a result of the silence, avoidance, and ignorance, and this could cause further problems.
-Therefore, it is desirable to look straight to the problem and ask for help to people you trust as well as counselling centers
+Therefore, it is desirable to look straight to the problem and ask for help to people you trust as well as counseling centers.

 Q. Is intentionality of the offender more important that the harm victim got when deciding if a case is sexual harassment or not?